-When a participant changes her follow-up status, the RC staff can note the reasons for the change on Form 9 - Participation Status.
+When a participant changes her follow-up status, the FC staff can note the reasons for the change on Form 9 - Participation Status.
 Use this information and any other information available from the participant's file to determine whether it is appropriate to encourage reactivation.
-For future reference, mark the charts of no-contact participants indicating whether they are eligible for reactivation.
+For future reference, mark the charts of nocontact participants indicating whether they are eligible for reactivation.

-9.5.3.2 Reactivation from No Follow-Up Status
+9.5.3.2 Reactivation From No Follow-Up Status

-When a participant who has previously requested no follow-up shows interest in returning to the study, schedule reactivation as soon as possible.
+When a participant, who has previously requested no follow-up, shows interest in returning to the study, schedule reactivation as soon as possible.
+Do not wait for the next usual contact window.

 - For a participant who has had no phone or mail contact for one year or more, schedule a telephone appointment to complete a Form 33 Medical History Update, as soon as possible.
 Following reactivation, she will resume her normal follow-up schedule. - Ask the participant, "Do you have any questions that I can answer now?"
 Encourage her to call if she has any questions before the telephone appointment.
-Give the RC phone number to the participant. - Thank the participant for her time; tell her that you enjoyed talking with her and that you hope she participates in future follow-up activities.
+Give the FC phone number to the participant. - Thank the participant for her time, tell her that you enjoyed talking with her and that you hope she participates in future follow-up activities.

-9.5.3.2.1 Reactivation from "No Phone" Contacts
+9.5.3.2.1 Reactivation From "No Phone" Contacts